SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 by Jill Loeffler •

-The historic Hyde Street Pier will be closing in the spring in 2024 and is expected to reopen in 2027.
-The pier needs to be completely torn down and rebuilt, so all of its ships will be moved throughout the spring before it closes.
-All of the ships will also undergo much needed repairs during this time so will not be open for visitors until the pier reopens in a few years.
+The historic Hyde Street Pier is closed at of November 4, 2024.
+The pier needs to be completely torn down and rebuilt, so all of its ships will be moved to a location in the east bay as they also undergo much needed repairs.
+They estimate they will reopen sometime in 2027.

 The Hyde Street Pier is a popular San Francisco tourist attraction in the Fisherman's Wharf neighborhood.
 It's one of several museums along the waterfront in this bustling district.